|Elliott Sound Products||Project 80|

 Any capacitance on the RIAA input up to 50pF or more is negligible.
 Source resistances up to 1k will also have little effect, and this fits well to low resistance RCA or headphone outputs.

 The ideal frequency response cannot directly be achieved by standard components.
-It must be approximated and in this case the approximation is improved by paralleling two capacitors each.
+It must be approximated and in this case the approximation is improved by paralleling two capacitors each as required.
 In the table you find ideal and practical values for all components.
 The resulting frequency response and the difference to the ideal frequency response is shown in the plot.

-Use of the alternative values shown will result in an almost negligible error, and these are standard E24 series components (ED)
+Use of the actual/ alternative values shown will result in an almost negligible error, and these are standard E24 series components ()

 Components were selected from the E96 series for resistors and the E6 series for capacitors.
 Of course all values may be different, but their relations to each other must be as close as possible to the ones in the ideal circuit.